-In addition to alcohol intolerance and allergies themselves, alcohol can also trigger allergic reactions or exacerbate existing allergies, according to Dr. Sami Bahna, former president of the American College of Allergy, Asthma and Immunology (ACAAI) and current chief of Allergy and Immunology at Louisiana State University Medical School.
-A Danish study found that for every additional alcoholic beverage consumed each week, the risk of perennial allergic rhinitis—more commonly known as seasonal allergies—went up by three percent.
-Researchers believe that bacteria and yeast in the alcohol produce histamines, which caused symptoms such as itchy eyes and stuffy nose.
+Alcohol can also trigger allergic reactions or irritate existing allergies.
+A Danish study found that for every additional alcoholic drink consumed in a week, the risk of seasonal allergies went up 3 percent.
+Researchers believe that bacteria and yeast in the alcohol produce histamines.
+These caused symptoms such as itchy eyes and stuffy nose.

-People who suspect they've had a reaction to alcohol should consult an allergist.
+People who suspect they've had a reaction to alcohol should see an allergist.

-- A person allergic to sulphites may experience hives or anaphylaxis.
+- someone who is allergic to sulfites may experience hives or anaphylaxis

-- A person allergic to histamines may experience nasal swelling and congestion.
+- someone who is allergic to histamines may experience nasal swelling and congestion

-- Alcohol high in sulphates may increase asthmatic symptoms in those with asthma.
+- alcohol high in sulfates may increase asthmatic symptoms in those with asthma

 Other symptoms related to the ingredients found in alcoholic beverages may include: